MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization-content.md

 It's a good practice to use separate resource groups for the resources you share between multiple tenants and the resources that you deploy for individual tenants.
 However, for some resources, [Azure limits the number of resources of a single type that can be deployed into a resource group](/azure/azure-resource-manager/management/resources-without-resource-group-limit).
 This limit means you might need to [scale across multiple resource groups](#resource-group-and-subscription-limits) as you grow.

-Suppose Contoso has three customers: Adventure Works, Fabrikam, and Tailwind.
-They might choose to share the web application and storage account between the three customers, and then deploy individual databases for each tenant.
+Suppose Contoso has three customers (tenants): Adventure Works, Fabrikam, and Tailwind.
+They might choose to share the web application and storage account between the three tenants, and then deploy individual databases for each tenant.
 The following diagram shows a resource group that contains shared resources and a resource group that contains each tenant's database.

 ![Diagram showing a resource group that contains shared resources, and another resource group that contains a database for each customer.](media/resource-organization/isolation-resource.png)